-My biggest complaint is that the back button is in the upper right hand corner.
-Exactly opposite from where you expect it to be.
+My biggest complaint is that the back button is in the upper right-hand corner and exactly opposite from where you expect it to be.

 The Volume up\down and Page Up\Down buttons are slightly pressed into the case, making it difficult to press the bottom half of the button.

 Flipping the airmouse over, you’ll find the QWERTY keyboard.
-Unlike all of the other keyboard remotes on this list, the back is split between the keyboard and a touch-pad.
+Unlike all other keyboard remotes on this list, the back is split between the keyboard and a touchpad.

-The texture on the keys is only OK.
-The sensitivity on the touchpad is hit-or-miss.
+The texture on the keys is only OK, and the sensitivity on the touchpad is hit-or-miss.
 The backlighting is good, but it would have been better if you didn’t have to manually turn it off and on.

-All-in-all, the quality isn’t what I expected for an air mouse of this price.
-I think they had some good ideas, but the implementation falls short.
+The quality could have been better for an air mouse of this price.
+They had some excellent ideas, but the implementation fell short.

 Rii MX3 Air Mouse Remote

-If you ever find yourself missing those big, bulky remote controls of the 1980’s, then I’ve got a treat for you.
+If you ever miss those big, bulky remote controls of the 1980s, I’ve got a treat for you.

-I could have excused the dubious design choices if I felt like this was a quality remote.
+I could have excused the questionable design choices if I felt like this was a quality remote.
 But sadly, I got the opposite impression.